These values outline what we expect every member of the online community to protect and promote and applies to any student taking online courses.

 We are a community committed to handling sensitive and personal information with care and wisdom.
 We are vigilant to handle information shared about our ministries and peers as confidential, both inside and outside of courses.
 Information we share about ourselves should be done with discretion in a way that promotes learning and godliness.
 Since stewardship of information is a required skill in ministry, it is especially important to begin practicing that skill in earnest now.

 We expect students to maintain the highest integrity with sensitive or confidential information in every platform of the program.
-We have intentionally designed all tools with security in mind, but students must do their part in guarding information.
+We have intentionally designed all tools with security in mind and students must do their part in guarding information.

 A student should never share information about another student outside of a small group or course unless granted explicit permission by that person.
-Students should not share any written or visual material from any of our platforms with an outside audience without the permission of the online learning staff.
+Students should not share any written or visual material from any of our platforms with an outside audience without the permission of the Online Learning staff.
 Counseling or ministry details may compromise privacy rights.
 Many students are in sensitive or hostile geographies and could be at risk if accidentally exposed.
-We operate with wisdom and care when it comes to personal information.
+We need to operate with wisdom and care when it comes to personal information.

 Our Commitment to One Another

-Failure to promote and protect any of these values may be grounds for immediate removal from the program.
-If staff, faculty, or students feel these values are being compromised in any place in the program, they are equally responsible to report their concerns to the Westminster Online Support Team.
+Failure to promote and protect any of these values may be grounds for immediate removal from the program, upon the evaluation of the Westminster Online Learning Team and the Student Development Office.
+If staff, faculty, or students feel these values are being compromised in any place in the program, they are equally responsible to report their concerns to the Westminster Online Learning Team.

 Our students, staff, and faculty create an environment of productive and healthy learning when we hold one another accountable to these values as we grow personally and prepare for ministry to the church and world.